The Coronavirus Disease (COVID-19) Pandemic and How Industries Got Affected by the Outbreak

-There are now nearly 1.4 million confirmed coronavirus infections in 212 countries, and more than 81,580 people died.
+There are now nearly 179,686,071 confirmed coronavirus infections in 212 countries, and more than 3,899,172 people died.
+As of 23 June 2021, a total of 2,624,733,776 vaccine doses have been administered.
 In many nations, the virus is spreading quickly and the death toll is still climbing-but most people are recovering from the infection.
-The outbreak was declared a global pandemic by the World Health Organization (WHO) on 2:00am CEST, 9 Apr 2020.
+The reported source by the World Health Organization (WHO) on 4:12pm CEST, 25 June 2021.

 This is when, in many parts of the world, an infectious disease spreads quickly from person to person at the same time.
 The WHO said it took more than three months to reach the world's first 100,000 confirmed cases.
 The true figure is believed to be much higher for the number of people with coronavirus since many of those with milder symptoms have not been checked and counted.